zero-functional/zero-functional/README.md

     if cond:
       return idx
 ```
-The `cond: bool` definition adds additional compile time checks to the generated macros, so that when using the index-function a compile error with the wrong parameter and the expected type is created.
+The `cond: bool` definition adds additional compile time checks to the generated macros, so that when using the `index`-function with a different type than `bool` a compile error with the wrong parameter and the expected type is created.
 In this example also the `idx` variable is replaced automatically with the running index that is increment during the loop.

 Special variables for `zf_inline` statements are:
 - `it`: when used is the previous iterator, when defined with `let it = ` creates a new iterator
 - `idx`: the running index in the loop
 - `result`: the overall result and return type of the operation
-All other variables have to be defined in the `pre`-section, also when automatically assigned.
-E.g. `combinations` sets a variable `c`, but when `combinations` is used in the `delegate` section, the variable `c` has to be defined in the `pre` section of the function that calls `combinations`.
+All other variables have to be defined in the `pre`-section, also when automatically assigned, e.g. `combinations` sets a variable `c`, but when `combinations` is used in the `delegate` section, the variable `c` has to be defined in the `pre` section of the function that calls `combinations`.
 See `intersect` or `removeDoubles` implementation in [test.nim](test.nim) as an example.

 The manual `inline`-implementations should follow certain rules.